kentico-matthews/Custom.Xperience.Stripe/README.md

 1. Add your secret key from stripe under the **appSettings** section of your **web.config** file, and to your live site's **appconfig.json** (or other custom configuration) file with the key *CustomStripeSecretKey*.

 ### **Kentico Xperience Admin**
-1. Install the [ADMINPACKAGENAME] package and build your solution
+1. Install the [ADMINPACKAGENAME] and [Stripe.net](https://www.nuget.org/packages/Stripe.net/) NuGet packages and build your solution
 1. Open the **Store configuration** or **Multistore Configuration** app in Xperience 13, whichever you're using for your shop.
 1. Go to the **Payment Methods** Tab.
 1. Click the button to create a **New payment method**.